hnqlin/stats220/README.md

 ### Here are some space fun facts?

-Source: Me, an astrophysics expert (I took a beginners Astronomy course last year)
+Source: Me, an astrophysics expert (I took a beginners astronomy course last year)

 1. Our Moon is lemon-shaped 🌙
 2. The sun accounts for 99.86% of the total mass in our solar system, even including all of our planets, moons, asteroids, comets and everything else combined! 🪐